St John's Catholic Comprehensive School: Description

 St John's Catholic Comprehensive is an 11 to 18 school in the Archdiocese of Southwark.
 It is larger than the average-sized secondary school.
 The executive headteacher and head of school have been appointed since 2012.
-The executive headteacher is the headteacher of an outstanding school in the Archdiocese of Southwark.
+The executive headteacher is the headteacher of an above average school in the Archdiocese of Southwark.

 About half the students are from White British backgrounds and the rest of the students come from a wide variety of minority ethnic groups, including Indian and Black African.
 The proportion of students who speak English as an additional language is significantly above the national average and the proportion of students eligible for the pupil premium (additional funding for students eligible for free school meals and those in the care of the local authority) is just above the national average.
-There were 55 students eligible for Year 7 catch-up funding in 2014: students who did not achieve Level 4 (the nationally expected level) in English and mathematics at the end of Key Stage 2.
+There were 54 students eligible for Year 7 catch-up funding in 2014: students who did not achieve Level 4 (the nationally expected level) in English and mathematics at the end of Key Stage 2.
 The proportion of disabled students and those who have special educational needs is one-tenth of the school roll, which is just above the national average.
 The school holds the British Council International School Award.

 Buildings

-To the left of the three-storey high central atrium, known as the heart are three identical teaching blocks.
+To the left of the three-storey high central atrium, known as the heart, are three identical teaching blocks.
 To the right are the gyms, dance studios, changing rooms, DT rooms music and art.